RayCZ/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 ### Cancellation via explicit job

-Cancellation via explicit job ：明確
+Cancellation via explicit job ：經由明確的 job 物件取消

 Let us put our knowledge about contexts, children and jobs together.
 Assume that our application has an object with a lifecycle, but that object is not a coroutine.
 For example, we are writing an Android application and launch various coroutines in the context of an Android activity to perform asynchronous operations to fetch and update data, do animations, etc. All of these coroutines must be cancelled when activity is destroyed to avoid memory leaks.